Steve Fuller's Homepage

 Fuller has organized two global cyberconferences for the UK's Economic and Social Research Council: one on public understanding of science (1998), and another on peer review in the social sciences (1999).
 He has spoken in 30 countries, often keynoting professional academic conferences, and has been a Fellow of the Royal Society of Arts since 1995.
 He was awarded a D.Litt. by Warwick in 2007 for significant career-long contributions to scholarship.
 He was appointed to the Auguste Comte Chair in Socal Epistemology in 2011, and is a Fellow of the UK Academy of Social Sciences.
 In 2012 he was elected as a member of the European Academy of Sciences and Arts (Divison I: Humanities).

 His writings have been translated into twenty languages.
 His book Kuhn vs Popper was named book of the month (Feb 2005) by the US magazine, Popular Science, The Intellectual was named a book of the year by the UK magazine New Statesman for 2005, and Dissent over Descent was named book of the week by Times Higher Education in July 2008.
+He contributed an answer to the 2014 Edge annual question, What scientific idea is due for retirement?
+One site where his work is regularly pursued by others is the Social Epistemology Review and Reply Collective, maintained by Jim Collier at Virginia Tech.

 Fuller was UK partner for a Ford Foundation project on the future of higher education, UK partner for an EU FP6 project on the Knowledge Politics of Converging Technologies, and Principal Investigator for an ESRC project on Mimetic Factors on Individual Behaviour.
 He is active generally in the Science, Politics and Society research cluster in the department.